Struct gstd::prelude::pin::Pin

 source§

-fn poll_next( self: Pin<&mut Pin<P>>, cx: &mut Context<'_> ) -> Poll<Option<<Pin<P> as AsyncIterator>::Item>>
+fn poll_next( self: Pin<&mut Pin<P>>, cx: &mut Context<'_>, ) -> Poll<Option<<Pin<P> as AsyncIterator>::Item>>

 🔬This is a nightly-only experimental API. (async_iterator)

-Attempt to pull out the next value of this async iterator, registering the current task for wakeup if the value is not yet available, and returning None if the async iterator is exhausted.
+Attempts to pull out the next value of this async iterator, registering the current task for wakeup if the value is not yet available, and returning None if the async iterator is exhausted.
 Read more

 source§